Activities

 Chumbaka Asia

-Contributing to Chumbaka Asia's efforts to implement sound monitoring and evaluation by providing basic training and developing the monitoring and evaluation framework jointly with the Chumbaka team.
+Contributing to Chumbaka Asia's efforts as a social enterprise to implement sound monitoring and evaluation by providing basic training and developing the monitoring and evaluation framework jointly with the Chumbaka team.
 The starting point was sorting out project logic of selected work streams and differentiating between different types of clients, such as private and public sector schools, and considering the perspectives of diverse stakeholders (including intermediary target groups and final beneficiaries, government and funding agencies).
+This differentiation is particularly important when social enterprises are supplying services that contribute to government driven programs, for example in the education sector.
+In these cases, monitoring and evaluation skills are also important in order to be able to specifically report into the government-led frameworks and ensure that the respective activities of the social enterprise align with the government's planning so that both government and social enterprises can mutually learn from evaluating their joint activities in a spirit of continuous improvement.

 Combined Chumbaka Asia and Protean Consulting teams in Kota Kinabalu.